ualib/agda-algebras/glossary.rst

     total order
       A **total order** relation :math:`R` on a set :math:`X` is a partial order on :math:`X` satisfying :math:`∀ x, y ∈ X \ (x ≤ y \ ⋁ \ y ≤ x)`.

+    type theory
+      Intuitionistic **type theory**, which extends the :term:`Curry-Howard correspondence` to predicate logic by introducing :term:`dependent types <dependent type>`.
+TT internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
+The types in TT play a similar role to sets in set theory but *functions definable in TT are always computable*.

     underlying set functor
       The **underlying set functor** of :math:`𝐌` is denoted by :math:`U(𝐌)`, or by :math:`|𝐌|`; it returns the *universe* of the structure :math:`𝐌`, and for each morphism :math:`f`, :math:`Uf` (or :math:`|f|`) is :math:`f` viewed simply as a function on sets.